askrella/whatsapp-chatgpt/README.md

 ### Using Docker-Compose

 Make sure to install the  `docker-compose` using your package manager on linux.
-It's installed by default on Windows and on Mac
+It's installed by default on Windows and on Mac.
+Make sure to edit the `docker-compose.yml` file and set your own variables there
 ```sh
     # screen
     # Optional : Using screen so that you can run the process in background , you may come out of screen using CTRL + A + D and join it back by typing screen -x